yearn/yearn-vaults-v3/TECH_SPEC.md

 # Yearn System Specification (DRAFT)

 ### Definitions
-TODO: fill these definitions
-- VAULT:
-- ASSET:
-- SHARE:
-- DEPOSITOR:
-- STRATEGY:
-- ROLES:
-    - role_manager
-    - ACCOUNTING_MANAGER
-    - DEBT_MANAGER
-    - STRATEGY_MANAGER
-    - EMERGENCY_MANAGER
+- Asset: Any ERC20-compliant token
+- Shares: ERC20-compliant token that tracks Asset balance in the vault for every distributor.
+Named yv<Asset_Symbol>
+- Depositor: Account that holds Shares
+- Strategy: Smart contract that is used to deposit in Protocols to generate yield
+- Vault: ERC4626 compliant Smart contract that receives Assets from Depositors to then distribute them among the different Strategies added to the vault, managing accounting and Assets distribution.
+- Role: the different flags an Account can have in the Vault so that the Account can do certain specific actions.
+Can be fulfilled by a smart contract or an EOA.
+    - role_manager: the role assigner.
+Unique account that can add and remove flags to certain accounts
+    - ACCOUNTING_MANAGER: role in charge of functions that are related to accounting like P&L management or smart contract adding
+    - DEBT_MANAGER: role in charge of functions that are related to debt management like changing debt limits
+    - STRATEGY_MANAGER: role in charge of adding, removing and migrating strategies from the vault
+    - EMERGENCY_MANAGER: role in charge of calling the shutdown function if something happened

 # VaultV3 Specification
-The vault code has been designed as an unopinionated system to distribute funds of depositors into different opportunities (aka strategies) and manage accounting in a robust way.
+The Vault code has been designed as an unopinionated system to distribute funds of depositors into different opportunities (aka Strategies) and manage accounting in a robust way.
 That's all.

 The depositors receive shares of the different investments that can then be redeemed or used as yield-bearing tokens.

-The Vault does not have a preference on any of the dimensions that should be considered:
+The Vault does not have a preference on any of the dimensions that should be considered when operating a vault:
 - *Decentralization*: roles can be filled by EOA, smart contract like multisig or governance module
 - *Liquidity*: vault can have 0 liquidity or be fully liquid.
 It will depend on parameters and strategies added
 - *Security*: vault managers can choose what strategies to add and how to do that process